 - TV with a built-in tuner or digital-to-analog converter box.

-- Antenna mounting hardware and installation for outdoor antenna.
+- Antenna mounting hardware and installation for an outdoor antenna.
 (Optional).

 - Antenna amplifier (if necessary). (see prices here)

 You will appreciate OTA HDTV Channels because:

 - Technically speaking, you get better picture quality and sound than cable or satellite but it won’t be noticeable.

 - Anyone can set up an indoor antenna because it’s super easy!

 - Setup cost can be recovered quickly in most cases if you decide to cut your cord.

 - OTA signal reception it solely determined by your geographic location so there is a possibility you will get very few or no channels at all.

 - Digital to Analog TV converter box is required if your TV does not have a built-in tuner